Here are 47 of the greatest French inventions of all time

 Although earlier attempts were made in 1912 and 1930 by a Frenchman and an American, respectively, neither was successful.

 The 1912 experiment proved fatal for its inventor when he tested it from the Eiffel Tower.

 Patrick de Gayardon devised the first true Wingsuit in the mid-1990s.
 Today it has become very popular with thrill-seekers the world over.

 44. The most widely used medicine: Aspirin - 1853

-According to the International Aspirin Foundation around 35,000 metric tonnes are produced and consumed each year.
+According to the International Aspirin Foundation, around 35,000 metric tonnes are produced and consumed annually.

 45. The first commercially successful combustion engine - 1859

 Another of the greatest French inventions comes from one Étienne Lenoir.
 He built and marketed the world's first commercially successful internal combustion engine.
 Demand was high enough for his engine that a large enough quantity was sold to consider it a success.
 Lenoir's engine burnt a mixture of coal gas and air ignited by "jumping sparks" from a Ruhmkorff coil.
 It was effectively a steam engine converted for this purpose.
 Various automobiles were also built using his engine between 1860 and 1863.

 Ultimately his invention would be superseded by the works of Nikolaus Otto and his modern internal combustion engine.